-Visit Ba Dinh Square in Hanoi – The sacred soul of the Capital of Vietnam
+Ba Dinh Square Hanoi – The Sacred Heart of Vietnam’s Capital

 Ba Dinh Square in Hanoi – a place marked by many significant milestones of the Vietnamese nation and also the site of many important events in Vietnam.
 More than 74 years have passed, but the memories of it still endure, becoming a source of pride for the people of Vietnam that everyone wants to visit once during their trip to Hanoi.
 Let’s explore more about this landmark with DanangPrivateCar.com!